 (a) Any and all inventions, products, discoveries, improvements, processes, methods, computer software programs, models, techniques, or formulae (collectively, hereinafter referred to as "Developments"), made, conceived, developed, or created by Executive (alone or in conjunction with others, during regular work hours or otherwise) during Executive's employment which may be directly or indirectly useful in, or relate to, the business conducted or to be conducted by the Company will be promptly disclosed by Executive to Company and shall be Company's exclusive property.
-The term "Developments" shall not be deemed to include inventions, products, discoveries, improvements, proces ses, methods, computer software programs, models, techniques, or formulae which were in the possession of Executive prior to the Term.
+The term "Developments" shall not be deemed to include inventions, products, discoveries, improvements, processes, methods, computer software programs, models, techniques, or formulae which were in the possession of Executive prior to the Term.
 Executive hereby transfers and assigns to Company all proprietary rights which Executive may have or acquire in any Developments and Executive waives any other special right which the Executive may have or accrue therein.
+Executive waives any other special right which the Executive may have or accrue therein.
+Executive waives any other special right which the Executive may have or accrue therein.
+Executive waives any other special right which the Executive may have or accrue therein.
+Executive waives any other special right which the Executive may have or accrue therein.
 Executive will execute any documents and to take any actions that may be required, in the reasonable determination of Company's counsel, to effect and confirm such assignment, transfer and waiver, to direct the issuance of patents, trademarks, or copyrights to Company with respect to such Developments as are to be Company's exclusive property or to vest in Company title to such Developments; provided, however, that the expense of securing any patent, trademark or copyright shall be borne by Company.
 The parties agree that Developments shall constitute Confidential Information.